 The Oxfordshire District Nursing Service is a team of nurses with a wide range of skills and knowledge.
 District nurses are registered nurses who have had additional specialist training.

-They provide care to patients in Oxfordshire who have very specific needs which can be met by the specialist skills of the District Nursing team.
+We provide care to patients in Oxfordshire who have very specific needs which can be met by the specialist skills of the district nursing team.

 Examples of people who might need the support of the District Nurse include:

 There may also be other circumstances when a person has needs that can be met by the service.